 1. Grizzlies have made a remarkable recovery.
 The growth and expansion of the grizzly bear population in the Greater Yellowstone Ecosystem (GYE) is a remarkable conservation success story.
-The population has grown from 136 in 1975 to about 690 today.
-Scientists think the Yellowstone area population is recovered and may have reached its capacity for resident grizzlies.
+The population has grown from 136 in 1975 to about 718 today using a population estimate model called Chao2.
+Scientists think the Yellowstone area population is recovered and may have reached its capacity for resident grizzlies in many areas of the ecosystem.
 Efforts to reduce conflicts with people and preserve habitat for dispersal and, eventually, connectivity with other populations outside of the GYE will be essential for further restoration.

-4. Management of bears will not change in the national parks.
-The conservation and management of grizzly bears will not change in Yellowstone and Grand Teton regardless of the protected status of grizzly bears in the GYE.
-We will continue to follow our existing Bear Management Plans and maintain our long-term monitoring program.
+2. Management of bears will not change in the national narks.
+The conservation and management of grizzly bears inside Yellowstone and Grand Teton national parks will not change significantly through this listing and delisting process.
+We will continue to prevent bears from obtaining human foods, preserve wilderness to minimize human-caused mortalities and disturbances, and maintain our long-term monitoring program.
 We value grizzlies as a dominant species in the ecosystem—and one that offers amazing wildlife viewing opportunities.
 Millions of people visit the park with the intention of seeing bears and connecting with the wildness of nature.
 Wildlife watching also brings economic benefits worth tens of millions of dollars to the region.
-We are proud that Yellowstone and Grand Teton national parks will continue to be the heart of the grizzly population keeping this magnificent species in the wild.
+We are proud that Yellowstone and Grand Teton national parks will continue to be the heart of the grizzly population keeping this magnificent species in the wild..

 3. Reducing conflicts with people is the key to grizzly conservation.
 Employing best practices for safety in bear country doesn't just protect people, but the welfare of animals as well.
 When bears kill people or damage property, bears lose.
 If you care about grizzly bears, learn how to share the landscape with them responsibly.